kentpmckinney/epi-capstone/README.md

 * Drag and drop to add foods to the menu section and into recipes
 * Use profiling tools to assess app performance and resource usage
 * Identify ways to improve app efficiency
-* Enhance the pre-processing of data to prune unused data to reduce data footprint √
 * Compress/decompress data to improve speed and/or reduce footprint
 * Retains user data in Firebase